The CMS Interoperability and Prior Authorization Final Rule: Strategic Considerations for Healthcare Payers

 - Practice strong project management to meet CMS deadlines.
 Payers need to allocate sufficient resources, establish clear timelines, and monitor progress to avoid non-compliance and potential penalties.

-Healthcare Payers must make operational adjustments like these to comply with the CMS rule.
 Beyond regulatory requirements, these digital transformations can prove instrumental in securing sustained success for your health organization.

 - Reducing Administrative Costs: Automation decreases the need for manual processing, which cuts costs and minimizes errors.
 More time and effort can be redirected to care coordination and member services.